weecology/forecasting-course/content/en/docs/R-time-series-autocorrelation/_index.md

 ---
-title: "Time Series Autocorrelation in R"
+title: "Time Series Autocorrelation in R (09/24/2020)"
 linkTitle: "R: Time series autocorrelation"
 weight: 8
-description:
+description: Learn about autocorrelation in time series data and using R to examine it
 ---

 {{% pageinfo %}}

 **Learning Objectives:**
-* First lesson objective
-* Second lesson objective
+* Describe autocorrelation in time series data and what generates it
+* Use R to examine autocorrelation structure in ecological time series data

 {{% /pageinfo %}}

-A brief description of the lesson.